The Return of Fate

 In the ongoing struggle between man and nature, nature has all the power and all the control.
 The only thing that Seneca believed we could be responsible for, as he continually makes clear in his Letters, is our honorable conduct—the acceptance of the inevitability of what happens, and that one should never get too upset about it.

 In many ways our world resembles Seneca’s.
-Fate seems to have returned in the form of nuclear weapons, climate catastrophes, global pandemics, software making decisions at computational speeds well beyond human perception.
+Fate seems to have returned in the form of nuclear weapons, climate catastrophes, global pandemics, wildfires wiping out entire towns, software making decisions at computational speeds well beyond human perception.

-But the sequence is different.
-For Seneca, the world exists with its own natural causes that are completely separate from human activity.
-To attempt to control these natural causes is a fool’s errand.
-At best, one can cope with them, or, as the Romans were famous for, engineering their way into greater and greater control of fortuna.
+But the control sequence is different.
+For Seneca, the world exists with its own natural causes that are impervious to human activity—all we can do is respond virtuously.
+Control beyond self-control is not in the offing.
+At best, one can cope with the ups and downs of fortuna.

-We live a different control sequence.
-If we face out-of-control circumstances, these are usually the byproduct of our attempts to control fate.
+We live a different control sequence today.
+If we face out-of-control circumstances, these are often the byproduct of our attempts to control fate.

 The 2021 Marshall Fire in Colorado does not fit Seneca’s worldview.
 The control sequence is different.
-Suburban neighborhoods in Louisville and Superior were designed for stable and predictable lives.
-On December 30, 2021, the cities faced one hundred mph winds on a bone-dry day with temperatures in the mid-50s.
+Suburban neighborhoods in Louisville and Superior, like most of our built environments since the Enlightenment, were designed for stable and predictable lives.
+On December 30, 2021, the cities faced very high winds on a bone-dry day with temperatures in the mid-50s.
 Sparks from an underground coal seam and a nearby property became flames.
 Residents had only minutes to flee as more than a thousand homes were reduced to ash in a few hours.

-Where does one draw the line between natural causes and human action?
+Where does one draw the line between natural and artificial causes?
 The engineering meant to facilitate stable and predictable lives fueled the fire’s speed.

-Even if we stare inside the flames, we find an incandescent mixture of nature and human action.
+Even if we stare inside the flames, we find an indecipherable mixture of nature and technology.

-When Seneca writes to Lucilius, ‘You admit that the good man must of necessity be supremely respectful toward the gods’, his use of ‘gods’ can be understood as figurative language for natural causes.
+When Seneca writes to Lucilius, ‘You admit that the good man must of necessity be supremely respectful toward the gods’, his use of gods can be understood as figurative language for natural causes.
 Elsewhere, we find Seneca more perspicuous on this point.
-In ‘On Earthquakes’ he writes: ‘. . . neither the sky nor the earth is shaken by the anger of divinities: these things have their own causes.’
-(2)
+In ‘On Earthquakes’ he writes: ‘. . . neither the sky nor the earth is shaken by the anger of divinities: these things have their own causes.’3

-We have inherited this figurative view of gods from Seneca.
+We have inherited this figurative view of gods in a long history that stretches from Epicurus, Lucretius, the Stoics, and others.
 Our self-described secular age sees all gods as imaginary.
 Any expressed belief in God is treated as a delusion, the result of irrational ignorance.

 The gods have spun for all unlucky mortals